Corrosion detection by identification of a nonlinear Robin boundary condition: Introduction

 While the present article is focused on the question of identifiability, there are several interesting variations of the problem.
 For the inverse linear Robin problem with one measurements, logarithmic stability estimates were established in \cite{adpr03} and \cite{cj16}.
 Similar logarithmic stability results are proved in \cite{bcd16} for an inverse Robin-type problem for the stationary Navier-Stokes' equations.
 With measurements given by the Neumann-to-Dirichlet map, Lipschitz stability is established for an inverse transmission-type Robin problem in \cite{hm19}.
 In \cite{lf05} the inverse linear Robin problem is reformulated in terms of integral equations on the boundary, and in \cite{bm15} this integral equation approach is used to solve an inverse problem for a transmission-type Robin problem.

 In the present article, we use ideas coming from the Calderón problem for a semilinear Schrödinger-type equation to solve the inverse nonlinear Robin problem.
 The original idea comes from \cite{is94}, where a linearization strategy is used to reduce the inverse problem for the semilinear equation to the corresponding problem for the linearized equation.
 While their proof does not require much smoothness out of the nonlinear term, it does require the linearized equation to satisfy a maximum principle.
 Recently it was noticed that one can identify higher order derivatives by solving inverse problems for higher order linearizations.
 In this way, the full Taylor expansion can be reconstructed, see for example \cite{llls20}.
 The higher order linearization method has proved to be quite flexible and has been applied to a wide range of equations, but has the drawback that the nonlinear term to be identified must be real-analytic.
-The original linearization method from \cite{is94} was adapted to ill-posed equations in \cite{jns23}, where the use of the maximum principle in \cite{is94} was replaced by Runge approximation.

-It is this method from \cite{jns23} that is used in the present article to solve the inverse nonlinear Robin problem.
+The method in \cite{is94} was generalized to ill-posed equations in \cite{jns23}.
+In the present article, we adapt the method in \cite{jns23} to the inverse nonlinear Robin problem.
 In this case, however, it is not necessary to solve an inverse problem for the linearized equation.
 Instead it is enough to apply unique continuation to the nonlinear equation similar to \cite{fi06} and then apply Runge approximation to the linearized equation.
 When using Runge approximation on the linear equation, the goal is to gain some information about the solutions of the nonlinear equation.
 The link to pass information from the linear to nonlinear problem is a parametrization of the solutions of the nonlinear equation on solutions of the linearized equation, as in \cite{jns23}.